 Then comes the government.

-  I heard men in FEMA polos showed up at the church to suggest we didn’t have the permits or whatever to do what we were doing.
+Men in FEMA polos showed up at the church to suggest we didn’t have the permits or whatever to do what we were doing.
 They were politely ignored, and they let us be.
-By the end of my time there, FEMA returned and asked for water and other supplies, which we had because eighteen wheelers from all over the country packed with essential items, and driven by men and women who left their homes without knowing exactly know where to go, had been arriving all day and night, ending up at this small church on Pass Road on the Biloxi side of the Gulfport-Biloxi line.
+By the end of my time there, FEMA returned and asked us for water and other supplies, which we had because eighteen wheelers from all over the country packed with essential items, and driven by men and women who left their homes without knowing exactly know where to go, had been driving and arriving all day and night, ending up at this small church on Pass Road on the Biloxi side of the Gulfport-Biloxi line.
 These trucks met all immediate needs.
 Locals came by to pick up water and toiletries and clothes and whatever the trucks brought, drive-thru style.
 There was order in the chaos, and way more than 5,000 were fed.

 The people who stayed through the storm, and survived, were tired and scared.
 Their kids were 2 parts awed, 20 parts scared, 200 parts exhausted, and 2,000 parts confused.

 They were justifiably leery of price gougers and looters and run of the mill criminals looking to prey.
 There was racial tension, there was confrontation, there were guns, and there was an after-dark curfew.

 Most let us come close.
 A few didn’t, one motioning to a gun in his waistline, but most people wanted to talk, to tell someone not from there what had happened to them, and what was happening to them.
 They wanted to be heard, to know someone cared.